Air Pollution Definition

 - Although there are many practices in India which focus on repairing the quality of air, most of them are either forgotten or not being enforced properly.
 There are still a lot of vehicles on roads which haven’t been tested for vehicle emissions.

-- Another way of controlling air pollution caused by industries is to modify and maintain existing equipments so that the emission of pollutants is minimized.
+- Another way of controlling air pollution caused by industries is to modify and maintain existing pieces of equipment so that the emission of pollutants is minimized.

 - Sometimes controlling pollutants at the source is not possible.
 In that case, we can have process control equipment to control the pollution.